Can you get pregnant within two weeks of having an abortion?

 Can you get pregnant within 2 weeks after having an abortion if you had unprotected outercourse?
 It is exactly 1 month since my abortion and I have not had my period.
 I did a home pregnancy test 12 days after being intimate and it was negative.
 There was no intercourse or anal sex.
 When do you get your period after an abortion — is it 4 - 6 weeks?
 My boyfriend is not aware I had abortion as he would have never allowed it and he was a bit suspicious when I wouldn't allow him to go in me.
 So he ejaculated behind me.
 I not sure if it was near my vagina.

-The type of physical intimacy you've desribed is typically referred to as outercourse.
-It's defined as lovemaking without penetration into a vagina or anus in which no semen, vaginal fluids, or blood is shared between partners.
-Using this definition, outercourse does protect against pregnancy and some sexually transmitted infections (STIs).
-However, depending upon what you and your boyfriend did while having outercourse, there could be a slight chance of pregnancy.
-You mention that you aren't sure if he ejaculated near your vagina or not.
-If any of his semen or pre-ejaculate (read pregnant from pre-cum for more information) came into contact with your vaginal opening, it is possible, though highly unlikely, that some of his sperm may have found its way inside, creating the possibility for pregnancy.
-Making sure that no ejaculate touches your vagina (or anything that touches it, such as a hand or vibrator) will help protect against pregnancy.
+The type of physical intimacy you’ve described is typically referred to as outercourse.
+Outercourse is defined as sex without penetration.
+Using this definition, outercourse typically protects against pregnancy and some sexually transmitted infections (STIs).
+However, you mentioned that you aren’t sure if he ejaculated near your vagina or not.
+It can be important to note that if any of his semen or pre-ejaculate came into contact with your vaginal opening, it is possible that some of his sperm may have found its way inside, increasing the chances of becoming pregnant.
+Ensuring that no ejaculate touches your vagina or anything that touches it, such as a hand or vibrator, will help protect against pregnancy.

-You say that it has been exactly one month since your abortion and you still have not had your period.
-Women generally get their period 4 to 6 weeks after an abortion, so you may just need to allow your body more time to adjust.
-If you do not have your period within 6 weeks of the abortion, however, contact your women's health care provider for a check-up.
-S/he will be able to let you know what is going on and determine if another pregnancy test would be necessary.
+You said that it’s been exactly one month since your abortion, and you still haven’t had your period.
+Typically, people can expect to get their period four to eight weeks after an abortion, so it’s possible that your body simply needs more time to readjust.
+It’s important to note that the experiences of individuals who are transgender may vary slightly, as most research surrounding abortions is based on cisgender women.
+If you don’t get your period within eight weeks of the abortion, it’s recommended that you contact a health care provider for a check-up.
+They’ll be able to help you determine the possible causes and decide if another pregnancy test is necessary.